PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 The `char` type is litterally an ASCII type.

 In the array we enclose each individual letter with a single quote `'`.
-C requires that we use a single quote `'` and not a double quote `"` to represent a single char.
+C requires that we use a single quote `'` and not a double quote `"` to represent a single `char` type.

 Run make to compile the "string.c" code